nedpals/sulatcms/README.md

 ## Features
 1. **Extensible** - Want to use Gitlab as gateway?
 Add a custom shortcode/widget?
 You can make a plugin for it.
-Sulat uses [pluggable.js](https://github.com/conversejs/pluggablejs) to make Sulat your own CMS.
+Sulat has a simple plugin system to make Sulat your own CMS.
 2. **Dead simple** - The interface doesn't have any additional steps to do what's supposed to do.
 Pick an article or create a new one with a click and start writing.
 3. **Powered by [Mithril](https://mithril.js.org)** - A tiny, complete out-of-the box Javascript library makes Sulat slim and fast.